teo-cozma/Pizza-Master/README.md

 Given that it's a series of group lists that occupy the width of the section, the mobile version shouldn't be much problem.

 #### Gallery

 'A page with a gallery of minimum 10 pictures and a **pagination** (3 photos per page).'

 Give that it's 3 photos per page, having 12 pictures total would be nice in order to create 4 paginations.
 These pictures could be images of the different pizza types, people eating and enjoying themselves.

 How would I present this ?
-It seems that a multi-item carousel would be an interesting display option, though it might get complicated.
+It seems that a multi-item carousel would be an interesting display option, though it might get complicated (in the end, not necessary for this project).

-Also, when it comes to mobile first, the 3 images should be stacked on top of each other, maintaining the integrity of the pagination (which would still have to be reduced in size to fit the smaller screens, perhaps).
+Also, when it comes to Mobile first, the 3 images should be stacked on top of each other, maintaining the integrity of the pagination (which would still have to be reduced in size to fit the smaller screens, perhaps).
 These images could move at the same time when moving on to the next part ; on XD I could try a prototype with 2 types of transitions : fade in/out or slide left/right, and the actions to accomplish them would be click (on a computer) or swipe (on tablet/smartphone).

 #### Restaurant (Find us)
 'A page about the restaurants (it’s a franchise) with its addresses, **a map**, and different schedules.'

 At first, I thought this would be an 'About' page, then I thought I simply had to create a (responsive) grid with the addresses and schedule info for each town I selected (Brussels, Ghent, Antwerp, De Haan).
 Though now I believe I ought to include a short paragraph describing the restaurant (like a mission statement).

-Also for mobile first, transition from one column to two (for desktop).
+Also for Mobile first, transition from one column to two (for desktop).

 #### Contact
 'A page with a contact form containing the firstname, lastname, email, subject of the message (a **drop-down list** with multiple options), an area for the message itself and a **send button with an icon**.
 Each entry as a title in a **semantically correct** tag.'